rackerlabs/design-system/_component_design/loading-indicators.md

 ### Loading text

-In certain instances, such as key-value pairs, or other list style patterns - a text label can be used without a spinner.
+In certain instances, such as key-value pairs or other list style patterns, you can use a text label without a spinner.

 {% endcolumn %}